Mythically/WhatsThat/README.md

 # WhatsThat
 A react-native project for the Mobile Appl;ication development unit assesment.

-Using expo and metro bundler.
+Using expo, metro bundler, eslint.

 Band-end provided by university, to be consued by a mobile app front-end.